kevincovey/AugustMiniMeeting/index.md

 author_profile: false
 ---

-## Welcome!
+### Welcome!

-We hope you will join us in Bellingham, Washington for August 13-18 for a week of activity (pun intended) on stellar dynamos, rotation, and angular momentum evolution.
+Join us in Bellingham, Washington on August 13-18, for a week of activity (pun intended) on stellar dynamos, rotation, and angular momentum evolution.

 See the links at the top of the page for more info about the trip to Bellingham, and how we will organize our time during this productive workshop.

-If you have any questions, don't hestitate to contact Kevin Covey (kevin.covey@wwu.edu).
+If you have any questions, don't hestitate to contact Kevin Covey (<a mailto:kevin.covey@wwu.edu>kevin.covey@wwu.edu</a>).

 See you in August!